Fall 2021 Committee Schedule and Office Hours Coming Soon - Contact email@example.com for more info.

 Our mission is to help you find out about all the opportunities waiting for you in Student Government and the system of Shared Governance at SRJC.
 With over 70 student clubs and organizations, it's easy to find a place to get involved.
 On this page, you will find out information about committees, and ad-hoc groups and the details needed to apply.
 We hope you get involved and look forward to you joining us here at Student Government Assembly!

-The SRJC Associated Students Senate meets bi-monthly and represent the opinions and needs of students, provide opportunities for leadership development, and plan meaningful activities and events.
-In addition, the Associated Students promote student life, activities and advocacy at the college, in the community and throughout the state of California.
+The SRJC Student Government Assembly meets weekly and represent the opinions and needs of students, provide opportunities for leadership development, and plan meaningful activities and events.
+In addition, the SGA promote student life, activities and advocacy at the college, in the community and throughout the state of California.
 Student representatives serve on a number of college committees.
-Each Senator is required to serve on two shared governance committees, per their Constitution.
+Each Officer is required to serve on two shared governance committees, per their Constitution.

 How do I get involved with SGA Committees?